w3c/wai-selecting-eval-tools/index.md

 ### Guidelines

-The guideline(s) to verify conformance.
-This is typically WCAG 2.0 or Section 508.
-But other guidelines may be checked such as the French, German, or Japanese standards.
+Tools are developed to test a set of guideline checkpoints which verify conformance of a Web site.
+In the United States, the guidelines are WCAG 2.0 or Section 508.
+Guidelines that are available for other countries include France, Germany, Italy, Ireland, Japan, and others.

 ### Assists by

-Lists what the specific uses of the tool.
+Lists what the specific uses of the tool, e.g. generating reports, providing step-by-step guidance, or displaying information within a web page

 ### Authoring tools

-Which authoring tool the evaluation tool integrates with, e.g. MS Word, Adobe Acrobat, etc.
+Lists which authoring tool the evaluation tool integrates with, e.g. MS Word, Adobe Acrobat, etc.

 ### Automatically checks